Mentored Research Opportunities

 Finger Lakes Institute

-Finger Lakes Water Quality Research and Education
+Finger Lakes Water Quality Research

 Students will conduct research on water quality issues across the Finger Lakes addressing nutrient concentrations and loadings to lakes, dynamics of algae and harmful algal blooms, invasive species, and mercury cycling in invertebrates and fish.
 Positions will involve long days in the field from a variety of boats such as the R/V Scandling, Boston Whaler, kayaks and more, under all weather conditions.
 Significant time will be spent on laboratory preparation and analyses as well as data presentations and discussions.
-Research students are expected to read scientific papers and participate in weekly group activities focused on contextualizing their data and findings across the other aquatic ecosystems such as the Great Lakes.
+Research students are expected to read scientific papers and participate in weekly group activities focused on presenting their data and contextualizing their findings across other aquatic ecosystems such as the Great Lakes.
 Certified scuba divers are especially encouraged to apply.
 Appropriate for Rising Sophomores.

 Mentor: Lisa Cleckner